 - H.5.1.1 Lake trout lakes are rare.
-The Municipality has a number of lake trout lakes that include Cassels Lake, Net Lake and Lake Temagami.
+The Municipality's lake trout lakes include Cassels, Net and Temagami.
 The lake trout is the only major, indigenous sport fish species in Ontario that is adapted to oligotrophic lakes (i.e. lakes with low nutrient levels, high dissolved oxygen levels and typically deep areas with very cold water).
 The lake trout's slow growth, late maturity, low reproductive potential and slow replacement rate make it a unique species in the Province.
 As a top predator, the lake trout is an important part of the Province's natural heritage and an excellent indicator of the health of these fragile aquatic ecosystems. - H.5.1.2 Lake trout and lake trout lakes are particularly vulnerable to the impacts of human activities including harvesting, increased phosphorus inputs from cottage septic systems and other sources of nutrient enrichment, acidification, species introductions, and habitat destruction.
 Development on lake trout lakes may result in habitat degradation, diminished lake trout populations and a lower quality fishing experience. - H.5.1.3 The Province has implemented a number of policies and guidelines to manage this sensitive resource and maintains a list of lakes that are designated for lake trout management.
 Lake trout lakes are designated as either naturally reproducing (Natural) or Put-Grow-Take stocked (PGT).
 Some policies apply to both Natural and PGT lake trout lakes equally (e.g.